 I know that I am not the only one who struggled with nutrition and strength training

 I did not have all the information and knowledge that I have now, and I wasn't taught it until I took my university degrees, so how could I have known any better?

-This is why I focus on helping you, my fellow triathletes, learn how to eat and strength train properly for triathlon, so that you no longer feel overwhelmed or uncertain about nutrition or strength training and so that you reduce your nausea, daily fatigue, and low energy during practices.
+This is why I focus on helping you, my fellow triathletes, learn how to eat and strength train for triathlon, so that you get faster, you get stronger, and you feel your best - no more nausea, fatigue, or low energy during training.